Parents' Ultimate Guide to Minecraft

 - PopularMMOs.
 Hosted by Pat and Jen, a formerly married couple, PopularMMOs is, like its name, very popular with kids and has spawned a line of kids' books about Minecraft.
 Jen also has her own channel, GamingWithJen.

 - DanTDM.
 Dan Middleton, a happy, friendly, British gaming enthusiast, shows off cool, new features of Minecraft and other kids' games.

 - Aphmau.
 In addition to Minecraft, channel star and mom Jessica Bravura shares vignettes of her family's life, YouTube "challenges," and new games other than Minecraft.

 - CaptainSparklez.
 Jordan Maron -- better known as "CaptainSparklez" -- is one of YouTube's most popular gaming personalities, with millions of subscribers tuning in to watch his Minecraft parodies, reaction videos, and Let's Plays.

-Games that allow for exploration and creative expression -- instead of imposing a rigid structure -- can be good for learning because they stimulate critical thinking, problem-solving, and systems thinking (learning how things work together).
+Games like Minecraft that allow for exploration and creative expression -- instead of imposing a rigid structure -- can be good for learning because they stimulate critical thinking, problem-solving, and systems thinking (learning how things work together).
 Minecraft's focus on building can reinforce geometry concepts, as it strengthens players' logic skills, creativity, and even collaboration.
 But the educational value of any piece of media has a lot to do with who's guiding the learning.
 To boost any skills your kid may be gleaning from Minecraft, you can ask questions about their experiences as they're playing, such as, "Why did you build that?," "How did you make that?," and "How do you feel when you make a cool structure?"
 Minecraft offers an education edition that offers downloadable lesson plans and other educational resources for using Minecraft in the classroom.